wallat/ZLessCompiler/README.md

 ### How to use

-1. Copy ZLessCompiler into your extension folder.
+1. Copy ZLessCompiler into your **protected/extensions** folder.
-2. Setup the config file by adding two parts into config/main.php
+2. Setup the config file by adding two parts into **config/main.php**

         return array(
             // trigger compiler every time